yushundong/yushundong.github.io/_pages/about.md

 <span style="color:red">**\[Recruiting PhDs & Interns\]:**</span> I am actively seeking ambitious students for Ph.D. or research intern roles.
 Please [email me](mailto:yd6eb@virginia.edu) with your CV, transcripts, and brief descriptions of your preferred research topics.
 Kindly mark the subject with *[PhD/Research Intern Application]* to ensure attention.

-I am a final-year Ph.D. candidate at the [University of Virginia](http://www.virginia.edu/) working with [Prof. Jundong Li](https://jundongli.github.io).
+I am an incoming Assistant Professor at Florida State University.
+Prior to that, I obtained my Ph.D. degree from the [University of Virginia](http://www.virginia.edu/), where I was fortunate to work with [Prof. Jundong Li](https://jundongli.github.io).

 **(i) Research Summary:** My research interest mainly lies in achieving responsible AI to further advance social good such as facilitating inclusive decision-making.
 I have abundant research works under related topics with a particular focus on relational data, including **27 published research papers (nine first-author ones)** in the following areas [[see full list]](https://scholar.google.com/citations?hl=en&user=_QUhuOMAAAAJ):